-You're going to the capital of Jalisco, the land of tequila and mariachi, not the one in Castilla-La Mancha.
-With an eSIM for Guadalajara, Mexico, you'll arrive with active internet, without fighting with roaming or searching for a card store after leaving the airport.
-Here, I'll explain the coverage in the city, how many GB to take, and how to get everything ready before you fly.
+You're heading to the capital of Jalisco, the land of tequila and mariachi, not the one in Castilla-La Mancha.
+With an eSIM for Guadalajara, Mexico, you'll arrive with active internet, without battling with roaming or searching for a card shop after leaving the airport.
+Here, I'll explain the coverage in the city, how many GB to bring, what truly goes wrong, and how to get everything ready before you fly.

 The Mexican Guadalajara, not the Spanish one